 You can add money to your IRA in 2 ways:

-When you fund a Robinhood IRA with Robinhood Gold, we’ll give you up to a 3% boost—also called a match—on all annual contributions.
+When you fund a Robinhood IRA and subscribe to Robinhood Gold, we’ll give you a 3% boost—also called a match—on all annual contributions.
 That means we’ll add 3% on top of every $1 you contribute—up to the IRS contribution limits.

 Disclosures:

-**1 year starts from the date of your first contribution with a 3% boost.
+**1 year starts from the date you earned your first Gold match.

 You must have earned (wage) income in order to contribute to an IRA.
-The funds that earned the match must be kept in the account for at least five years to avoid a potential Early IRA Match Removal Fee.
-For more information, visit the IRA Match FAQ.
+The funds that earned the match must be kept in the account for at least 5 years to avoid a potential Early IRA Match Removal Fee.
+For more information, visit the IRA match FAQ.

 Funds being contributed into or distributed from retirement accounts may entail tax consequences.
 Contributions are limited and withdrawals before age 59½ may be subject to a penalty tax.
 Robinhood does not provide tax advice; please consult with a tax adviser if you have questions.